oliveraebischer/oliveraebischer/README.md

 ## Hi there 👋

+My name is Oliver Fahrni and I am A PhD in Economics applicant at the University of Heidelberg.
+My research interests are Urban, Real Estate and Transportation Economics.

+I am looking for research collaborators.
+If you are interested feel free to contact me.

 <!--
 **oliverfahrni/oliverfahrni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.